-Data were collected and tabulated using the commercially available Statistical Package for the Social Sciences software (SPSS Inc., Chicago, IL, USA), version 22.
-Descriptive statistics were presented in terms of frequency, percentage, means and standard deviations.
+Data were collected and tabulated using the commercially available Statistical Package for the Social Sciences software (SPSS Inc., Chicago, IL, U.S.), version 22.
+Descriptive statistics were presented in terms of frequency, percentage, means, and standard deviations.
 Differences between groups were compared with Fisher's exact test for categorical variables and Student's t-test for continuous variables.
 The interplay of more than two variables was analyzed using multivariate logistic regression to detect possible predictors of successful UAS insertion.
-Multivariate model included all the clinically important variables, which would potentially influencing the outcome of interest, irrespective of their statistical significance in the univariate model.
+The multivariate model included all the clinically important variables that would potentially influence the outcome of interest, irrespective of their statistical significance in the univariate model.
 Two-tailed p-values of less than 0.05 were set for statistical significance.